 According to police reports, there were various mildly injured students among the crowd exiting the house who eventually made their way to the same hospital to be treated for their injuries.
 No arrests were made as a result of the incident except for one male who was arrested later on for public, underage drunkenness.
 The owner of the house, who claims that the danger of having so many people on the deck at one time was obvious, has not made comment.
 Because the incident took place so recently, there is no word whether any of the victims will pursue legal action on the grounds of premises liability against the land owner.

 Claiming compensation for injuries on the grounds of premises liability can be extremely difficult for a plaintiff.
 However, with the help of the right personal injury attorney, residents of Springfield with a legitimate case have significant chances of being awarded the maximum recover according to the severity of their injuries.
-If you have been injured on someone else’s property and are wondering whether you are entitled to such compensation, contact a trusted Springfield personal injury lawyer from Henry & Williams, P.C.
+If you have been injured on someone else’s property and are wondering whether you are entitled to such compensation, contact a trusted Springfield personal injury lawyer from Henry, Williams & Kinder, P.C.
 Attorneys at Law to receive a free case consultation and hear more about how we can help you.